sidalope/02_push_swap/README.md

 * Calculate projected operations costs of possible algorithms.
 * Repeat test setup and teardown pattern for given test cases.
 * Generate files containing test inputs.
+* Generate script to automatically repeat the test with x permutations of n numbers for all n within a range (This is to try and avoid skewed results for one permutation of n numers during manual testing).
 * Generating plot_results.py (using matplotlib to view results).

-Classic tutorials and resources on this challenge that however do not relate to the algorithm used here:
+Classic tutorials and resources on this challenge:
 * [Mechanical turk algo (Medium.com)](https://medium.com/@ayogun/push-swap-c1f5d2d41e97)
 * [The least amount of moves with two stacks - Jamie Dawson (Medium.com)](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a)